MJARAB/Mano-Simulator/README.md

 # MJARAB - Simulator

-## An assembler and hardware simulator for Mano Basic Computer
+## An Assembler and Hardware Simulator for Mano Basic Computer

 **This is a C# application that compiles assembly code for and runs a simulation of Mano's Computer as detailed in:**